hoelk-f/semantic-data-catalog/README.md

 ### Frontend (`frontend` service)

-Set these in your `.env.local` to control Solid login and version display:
+Set these in the `environment` block of the `frontend` service in `docker-compose.yaml` to control Solid login and version display:

 ```env
 REACT_APP_OIDC_ISSUER=https://solidcommunity.net